LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 ## Dataset with earthquake

-We also applied our method on a dataset that witnessed an earthquake to see if our method is good enough for high precision ground survey.
+We also applied our method on a dataset that witnessed an earthquake, in order to see if the result is precise enough for detecting earthquake displacement.
-It locates in the north of Awaji Island, Japan.
+The dataset locates in the north of Awaji Island, Japan.
 The well-known Kobe earthquake happened here in January 1995.
 The dataset is mainly covered with mountain area and narrow urban zones along the sea (see Figure 16).
 We have two sets of images: pre-event acquired in 1991 and post-event acquired in 1995.
-In this dataset we are interested in localizing the earthquake fault.

 <p align="center">
   <img src="images/Kobe-DOM.png" width="700">